GabrielMoreau/uvmat-doc/help/README.md

 The menu bar at the top of the GUI, push buttons and editing box in *uvmat.fig* activate the Matlab sub-functions (_callback_ functions) in _uvmat.m_.
 The package also contains the following set of GUI.

-* *browse_data.fig:* scans the data directory of a project.
+- *browse_data.fig*: scans the data directory of a project.
-* *editxml.fig:* displays and edits XML files according to an XML schema.
+- *editxml.fig*: displays and edits XML files according to an XML schema.
    XML reading and editing is performed by the toolbox [xmltree](http://www.artefact.tk/software/matlab/xml/), integrated in the package _UVMAT_ as a subdirectory /@xmltree.
-* *geometry_calib.fig*: determines geometric calibration parameters for relating image to physical coordinates.
+- *geometry_calib.fig*: determines geometric calibration parameters for relating image to physical coordinates.
   The toolbox <http://www.vision.caltech.edu/bouguetj/calib_doc/> is used, integrated in the package _UVMAT_ as a subdirectory /toolbox_calib.
-* *get_field.fig:* selects coordinates and field in a general NetCDF file.
+- *get_field.fig*: selects coordinates and field in a general NetCDF file.
-* *series.fig:* applies various processing functions to series of fields.
+- *series.fig*: applies various processing functions to series of fields.
   A set of functions is integrated in the package as a subdirectory /series, but new functions can be introduced by the user.
-* *set_object.fig:* creates and edits geometric objects used to project data: points, lines, planes...
+- *set_object.fig*: creates and edits geometric objects used to project data: points, lines, planes...
-* *view_field.fig:* is a GUI complementing UVMAT for plotting projected data.
+- *view_field.fig*: is a GUI complementing UVMAT for plotting projected data.

 Functions in the package are used to generate file names, to read files and plot data, and to perform various ancillary tasks.
 The full set of functions is listed in [overview of the package](#14-appendix-overview-of-the-package-functions).